vany0114/vany0114.github.io/_posts/2018-7-30-resilience-with-polly.md

 * And the most obvious reason, is the network condition, especially when communication crosses the Internet.
 So, very heavy traffic loads may slow communication, introduce additional connection latency and cause intermittent connection failures.

 ## Challenges
-In order to achieve resilience your application must able to respond to the following challenges:
+In order to achieve resilience, your application must able to respond to the following challenges:

 * Determine when a fault is likely to be transient or a terminal one.
 * Retry the operation if it determines that the fault is likely to be transient and keep track of the number of times the operation was retried.